 YVR Art Foundation is an independent, nonprofit and charitable organization founded in 1993 by Vancouver Airport Authority to support BC First Nations art and artists.
 In 2015 the Foundation expanded its program eligibility to include Yukon First Nations artists.
 The First Nations of British Columbia have intricate artistic traditions that have been part of their fabric of life for millennia.
 In the last sixty years, dozens of outstanding artists have kept that tradition not only alive, but thriving and developing.
 Today, BC First Nations artists such as Bill Reid, Beau Dick, Susan Point, James Hart, Joe David, Dempsey Bob, Marianne Nicolson, Reg Davidson and Robert Davidson are among BC's most accomplished artists.

-The YVRAF is proud to work with the heirs of these rich traditions, to do its part in helping these traditions flourish and to contribute to the success of a new generation of BC First Nations artists.
+The YVRAF is proud to work with the heirs of these rich traditions, to do its part in helping these traditions flourish and to contribute to the success of a new generation of BC and Yukon First Nations artists.

 To contact the Foundation, call 604-276-6261 or email us.